-The fact of the combating against crime has moved from the national to the international level, has made it inevitable for all states to come to a common position in this area.
+Today, the fight against crime has moved from the national level to the international level.
+This has made mutual cooperation of all states in this field inevitable.
 In this regard, extradition is one of the means of interstate mutual assistance and the most important.

 I. Provision of legal assistance in criminal matters

 Issues of legal assistance and extradition in criminal cases is regulated by the Constitution of the Republic of Azerbaijan, the Code of Criminal Procedure of the Republic of Azerbaijan, the Laws of the Republic of Azerbaijan “On Legal Assistance in Criminal Matters” and “On Extradition”, other legislative acts of the Republic of Azerbaijan and international agreements to which the Republic of Azerbaijan is a party.